wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-introduction-delivering-virtual-events-using-microsoft-teams-microsoft-365/includes/what-platforms-support-attendees.md

 ## Devices and Clients

-TThe members of your event team and the attendees can choose to use a range of clients.
+The members of your event team and the attendees can choose to use a range of clients.
 For presenters, producers, and moderators, a desktop client is recommended.
 While it's possible to present from a browser or mobile device, the Teams experience will be more limited.

 For attendees, they might use a Teams Room device in addition to desktop and mobile applications.